RealBirdMan91/Prisma/prisma.md

 ```

-In the Prism schema, the foreign key-primary key relationship is represented by the `@relation` attribute for the author field.
+In the Prisma schema, the foreign key-primary key relationship is represented by the `@relation` attribute for the author field.

 ### Types of relations